SenseLogic/PENDOWN/README.md

 As mentioned above, Pendown tags directly incorporate presentational properties in their syntax.

-They they can thus be followed by one or several lists of style modifiers :
+They can thus be followed by one or several lists of style modifiers :

 ```
 {{^big,red,yellow_fill\ a big red text with a yellow background }}